itdxer/blog.itdxer.com/_posts/2023-06-04-gradient-boosting-as-a-blind-gradient-descent.md

 control remotely on Mars.
 Suppose you frequently take your robot for a drive through similar routes near the robot's base.
-In that case, it should be possible for you to return the robot to the base even if it loses its ability to send you sensory information like video, audio, etc. (so that you cannot get any feedback for your input).
-On the other hand, the task would be almost impossible for somebody without robot-driving experience in that particular area of Mars.
+In that case, it should be possible for you to return the robot to the base even if it loses its ability to send you sensory information like video (although you might have an audio).
+On the other hand, the task would be almost impossible for somebody without robot- driving experience in that particular area of Mars.
 The gradient boosting is quite similar to the robot driver.
 First, it learns from many similar gradient descent tasks and later performs optimisations when no information about the function is available.